Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on August 26, 2015 at 19:39 — No Comments

 Renowned for Alice's Adventures in Wonderland, Lewis Carroll (Charles Lutwidge Dodgson) was also one of the most important amateur photographers of the Victorian era and the period's finest photographer of children.
-This new book by Edward Wakeling, perhaps the world's leading Carroll scholar, presents…Continue
+This new book by Edward Wakeling, perhaps the world's leading Carroll scholar, presents almost 1000 of his photographs along with a supporting text.
+BPH…Continue

 The Royal Photographic Society's Archaeology and Heritage Group is holding a workshop on making negatives for printing by alternative processes or traditional methods from digital files.
 It is led by Peter Moseley.

-This introductory workshop covers the essential steps in creating contact…Continue
+This introductory workshop covers the essential steps in creating contact negatives to print your digital images using the cyanotype method (maximum…Continue

 Added by Michael Pritchard on August 19, 2015 at 8:06 — No Comments

 Rachel Nordstrom has been appointed Photographic Collections Manager at the University of St Andrews Library’s Special Collections Division.
 She replaces Marc Boulay who returned to Canada earlier this year.
-She has taken on the leadership of the Photographic Collections team and will soon be recruiting for a new…Continue
+She has taken on the leadership of the Photographic Collections team and will soon be recruiting for a new Photographic Cataloguer.

 Added by Michael Pritchard on August 18, 2015 at 19:30 — No Comments